- Learning Centre

 - the need for consistency and care in the practice as a Commissioner for Oaths and Notary Public.

-However, amendments to the Guarantees Acknowledgement Act, effective April 30, 2015 preclude students from notarizing certificates of guarantors.
+However, section 3 of the Guarantees Acknowledgment Act preclude students-at-law from notarizing certificates of guarantors.

 There are some specific legal services a student-at-law may not perform.
 A few examples are listed below.
 Again, this is not an exhaustive list.
 Principals and students-at-law should familiarize themselves with any applicable legislation or restrictions before providing legal services.